 All OpenStax textbooks undergo a rigorous review process.
 However, like any professional-grade textbook, errors sometimes occur.
 Since our books are web based, we can make updates periodically when deemed pedagogically necessary.
 If you have a correction to suggest, submit it through the link on your book page on OpenStax.org.
 Subject matter experts review all errata suggestions.
 OpenStax is committed to remaining transparent about all updates, so you will also find a list of past errata changes on your book page on OpenStax.org.

-You can access this textbook for free in web view or PDF through OpenStax.org, and in low-cost print and iBooks editions.
+You can access this textbook for free in web view or PDF through OpenStax.org, and in low-cost print editions.

 About U.S. History

 U.S. History is designed to meet the scope and sequence requirements of most introductory courses.
-The text provides a balanced approach to U.S. history, considering the people, events, and ideas that have shaped the United States from both the top down (politics, economics, diplomacy) and bottom up (eyewitness accounts, lived experience).
+The text brings forth the people, events, and ideas that have shaped the United States from both the top down (politics, economics, diplomacy) and bottom up (eyewitness accounts, lived experience).
 U.S. History covers key forces that form the American experience, with particular attention to issues of race, class, and gender.
+It is designed to provide a balanced approach, both confronting difficult and oppressive aspects of our history and celebrating those who overcame them.

 Coverage and scope